karolszymczyk/scraping_BeautifulSoap_otodom/README.md

 # scraping_BeautifulSoap_otodom
 scraping otodom by Beautiful Soap

-Using Beautiful Sopa acraper to download data form otodom
+Using Beautiful Sopa acraper to download data from www.otodom.pl